Permian Basin: Is The Land Grab Turning Into Permania?

 - Marathon Oil Corp. announced its reentry into the basin in March 2017 through its purchase of 70,000 acres in the northern Delaware Basin from PE-backed BC Operating Inc. and others for $1.1 billion in cash; in the meanwhile, it was also selling its 20% stake in a money-losing oil sands project in Canada for $2.8 billion.
 Marathon CEO Lee Tillman called the moves "transformative milestones that will further align our portfolio with our strategy."

-A few companies have the discipline to refrain from joining the frenzy, notably BP (BP), which was forced to sell its Permian Basin acreage in 2010 to help pay for the oil spill in the Gulf of Mexico.
+A few companies have the discipline to refrain from joining the frenzy, notably BP, which was forced to sell its Permian Basin acreage in 2010 to help pay for the oil spill in the Gulf of Mexico.
 Some peers, notably Exxon Mobil and Chevron, have raised their U.S. shale plays including the Permian Basin as key growth areas over the next few years.
 Even though BP appeared to have Permian envy as evidenced by its CEO Bob Dudley saying that "I wish we were still in the Permian", the British giant seems in no rush to emulate their Permian expansion.
-Instead, it looks elsewhere for less expensive shale play, i.e., the Vaca Muerta shale play, which is being operated through 60%-owned joint venture Pan American Energy LLC. with Bridas Corp., which in itself is a partnership between the Bulgheroni brothers and CNOOC (CEO).
+Instead, it looks elsewhere for less expensive shale play, i.e., the Vaca Muerta shale play, which is being operated through 60%-owned joint venture Pan American Energy LLC with Bridas Corp., which in itself is a partnership between the Bulgheroni brothers and CNOOC (CEO).
 BP's CEO Bob Dudley said on 7 February 2017 that "We will keep our eye open and see if there are things to add to it.
 But we are not in a hunt to make big acquisitions.
 They still look a little expensive to me" (see here).

 Anadarko (APC) seems to be picking up assets elsewhere on the cheap.
 Its spokesman John Christiansen said, "Instead of getting in the bidding wars in West Texas, we were able to acquire the deep-water assets … for very good value, and then we can redeploy that cash flow to accelerate our activity in the Delaware Basin."
 However, Anadarko may purchase bolt-on deals in the Delaware Basin, given its infrastructure presence in the area through its affiliate Western Gas Equity Partners LP.